-The Guaranteed Admission Program is an agreement between the University of Connecticut and the Connecticut Community College system.
-It is designed for students who are enrolled in a Liberal Arts transfer program at one of the Connecticut community colleges and plan to earn a bachelor's degree in the College of Liberal Arts and Sciences and/or the College of Agriculture and Natural Resources at the University of Connecticut.
+The Guaranteed Admission Program is an agreement between the University of Connecticut and Connecticut Community Colleges.
+It is designed for students who are enrolled in a Liberal Arts transfer program at one of the Connecticut community colleges and plan to earn a bachelor's degree in the college of Liberal Arts and Sciences and/or the college of Agriculture and Natural Resources at the University of Connecticut.